Skip to content

 0.75 / 1

-The company reports that each of its mills has its own crusher, thus 100% of crusher supply is traceable to plantation.
+The company reports that each of its mills has its own crushing facility, and all mills are 100% traceable to the plantation level as of July 2025.
+Thus, 100% of the crusher supply is traceable to the plantation level.
+However, the information reported is not externally verified.

 • Organisation: 1 / 1 100%